Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Colorado State Stats and Trends

-- Colorado State has one win against the spread in three games this season.
+- Thus far this year Colorado State has one win against the spread.

-- Colorado State is 1-1 against the spread and 1-2 overall when the team puts up more than 10.0 points.
+- Colorado State is 1-1 against the spread and 1-2 overall in games when it records more than 10.0 points.

-- When Colorado State amasses over 278.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Colorado State amasses over 278.7 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Rams have four giveaways this season, while the Hawkeyes have eight takeaways .